herrevilkitten/holiday-in-ten-towns/Session_14.md

 	* RJ tried to persuade the ceromorphs and "Perry" to get their asses back in combat.
 He then _guiding bolted_ the hell out of the walker on the left.
 The spiritual weapon did some damage, too.
 	* Sheelah took one of the walkers down.
 	* Ragnar gets blinded.
-	* Midnight attacked the remaining walker with _eldritch blast_
+	* Midnight attacked the remaining walker with _eldritch blast_ and got teleported 30 feet away.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDc5NzcxMTYsLTE1OTIzOTYwMjksLT
+eyJoaXN0b3J5IjpbMTU3NzcxNTMyMCwtMTU5MjM5NjAyOSwtMj
-IwODE4OTIxODYsLTE2OTA0Nzk3NDgsMTQ3MDUzODksMTE5MDUw
+A4MTg5MjE4NiwtMTY5MDQ3OTc0OCwxNDcwNTM4OSwxMTkwNTA5
-OTMwLDgxNDQwMDAyNSwtMTgzMTUwODAxNywtNzUwMDY0MjY5LD
+MzAsODE0NDAwMDI1LC0xODMxNTA4MDE3LC03NTAwNjQyNjksNT
-U0NzcxMDk3MiwxOTUzMzA5MzI2LDExNTI3MzQwMDcsLTE4MDA2
+Q3NzEwOTcyLDE5NTMzMDkzMjYsMTE1MjczNDAwNywtMTgwMDYy
-MjAzNF19
+MDM0XX0=
 -->